U.S. Attorney Roger B. Handberg Announces Over $541,000 In Funding To Support Project Safe Neighborhoods In The Middle District Of Florida

-NEWARK, N.J. – U.S. Attorney Craig Carpenito today announced that more than $83 million in Department of Justice grants is available to help communities improve school security and protect students, faculty and staff from threats of violence.
+Tampa, FL – U.S. Attorney Maria Chapa Lopez today announced that more than $83 million in Department of Justice grants is available to help communities improve school security and protect students, teachers and faculty from threats of violence.

 “School violence is no longer an abstract threat but has become a tragic reality in too many of America’s communities.
 Moving to meet this challenge is among the Administration’s top domestic priorities,” said Katharine T. Sullivan, Principal Deputy Assistant Attorney General for the Office of Justice Programs.
 “The Department of Justice is front and center in the fight to meet this challenge.
 OJP is making historic amounts of grant funding available to ensure that our communities have access to innovative and diverse solutions.”

 “The ability to protect our schools hinges upon the lessons learned during previous crises,” said U.S. Attorney Maria Chapa Lopez.
 “The funding opportunities announced today will provide administrators, educators, counselors, public safety practitioners, parents and students themselves, with essential tools to make our schools safer.”